RC glider wing setups

 Reflex can also be brought in to use for inverted flight, to create additional lift (essentially inverted camber).

-Crow : also called 'Butterfly', this rc glider wing function is used when landing.
-When Crow is activated the flaps drop down and the ailerons move upwards.
-This gives a very effective combination of drag from the flaps and reduced lift from the ailerons, now acting as spoilers.
+Crow braking: also called 'Butterfly braking', this rc glider wing function is used when landing.
+When Crow is activated the flaps drop down and both ailerons deflect upwards, all at the same time.
+This gives a very effective combination of drag from the flaps and reduced lift from the up ailerons, now acting as spoilers.
 The result is that a fast-flying glider can be slowed right down and, when landed well, can be brought in with very little forward airspeed.

 It's common for crow braking to be operated by the throttle stick of the TX, although having it on a switch or slider is perfectly acceptable.

-It's usually necessary to mix some degree of elevator compensation with crow braking; a glider will likely pitch upwards, sometimes drastically, when crow is activated and having the elevators deflect downwards automatically is very helpful.
+It's usually necessary to mix some degree of elevator compensation with crow braking; a glider will likely pitch upwards, sometimes drastically, when crow is activated and having the elevators deflect downwards automatically is very helpful, and gives you one less thing to think about.

-Full span ailerons : here the flaps are mixed to operate with the ailerons in such a way that each flap moves in conjunction with its neighbouring aileron, effectively turning the whole trailing edge of the wing in to one long aileron.
+Full span ailerons : here the flaps are mixed to operate with the ailerons in such a way that each flap moves in conjunction with its neighbouring aileron, effectively turning the whole trailing edge of the wing in to one long aileron, thus greatly increasing roll response.

-It's a good idea to set the flap deflection (throw) to less than that of the aileron, by doing this you are reducing the amount of drag caused by the flap.
+It's a good idea to set the flap deflection (throw) to less than that of the aileron; by doing so you are reducing the amount of drag caused by the flap.
 Having the flap deflect to about 2/3 the aileron deflection is a good starting point, and then tweak as necessary.

 Snap flaps : in competition gliding a race can be won or lost in the turns.
 Snap flaps are used to tighten the turning capability of the glider and are achieved by mixing the flaps with the elevators.
 When up elevator is applied (perhaps a preset amount of deflection) the flaps deflect downwards slightly and the glider performs a more aggressive turn as a result.